bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+skin product in amazon
 What do you know about?
+a lot of brands names

 What decisions do you face?
+The product got most reviews has most positive reviews.

 ## Seven templates